 The GRE scores and personal statement must be filed by Aug.
 1 for fall admission or Dec.
 1 for spring admission.
 Application deadlines are set by the graduate school.
 New students are not admitted for the summer semesters.

 You can apply for financial assistance from national, state, university and departmental resources.
-The department offers the Tory J. Caeti Graduate Scholarship, which helps cover expenses for one academic year.
-For more information on this and other scholarships, visit pacs.unt.edu/criminal-justice.
-Information about other financial assistance programs is available at gradschool.unt.edu or financialaid.unt.edu.
+The department offers the Tory J. Caeti Memorial Scholarship, which helps cover expenses for one academic year.
+You can get more information from the Toulouse Graduate School or the Department of Criminal Justice.